 How A Mobile Workforce Management App Connects A Dispersed Workforce

-When you have the right workforce management strategy and communication tool in place, you engage all your employees.
+When you have the right workforce management strategy and comms tool in place, you engage all your employees.
 Employee engagement is a critical part of retention, job satisfaction, job performance, and increased earnings for your business (Holmes Report).

 Ever play the game of telephone?
 Communication for frontline employees can often be a lot like this game.
 Communication comes from corporate, gets shared through internal comms to field leadership, cascades down to field managers, and is (hopefully) shared with employees.
-If you’re familiar with this game, you know that the message that you start with often is very different from what you end with.
+If you’re familiar with this game of telephone, you know that the message that you start with often is very different from what you end with.
 The same is true here.

-At every stage, along with the communication transmission, the message changes in tone and intent.
+At every stage, along with the comms transmission, the message changes in tone and intent.
 The what and the why might be very different by role and seniority, and a lot can get lost in translation.
 Anyone along the chain might leave out the “why” behind a change, and they might not share the inspirational messaging, they might not share the recognition piece or the story that was shared in tandem with an operational change.
 But internal comms pros are very strategic about how they share information and know that the “so what” behind a message is critical to getting buy-in, understanding, and ultimately trust.

-Enables Two-Way Communication:
+4. Enables Two-Way Communication

-We know that manager communication skills are often lacking (HBR) and are becoming a priority for many internal communications professionals (State of the Sector, 2020).
-A mobile workforce solution (like an app) can enable you to train your managers on communication best practices, provide talking points for significant changes or announcements, and give them a feedback loop to ask for help and submit questions.
+We know that manager comms skills are often lacking (HBR) and are becoming a priority for many internal comms professionals (State of the Sector, 2020).
+A mobile workforce solution (like an app) can enable you to train your managers on comms best practices, provide talking points for significant changes or announcements, and give them a feedback loop to ask for help and submit questions.
 When your managers are confident communicators, you can then empower them to share content with their employee groups.
 When you can localize content, this dramatically increases its relevance and authenticity, and also allows IC pros to focus on top-down messaging, leadership communication strategy, and management.

-Mobile Workforce Frequently Asked Questions:
+Mobile Workforce Frequently Asked Questions

 - What is a mobile workforce?
 This is when your employees are not bound by a central location.
 This would include factory workers, hospital staff, hotel employees, truckers, etc. They may also be called a deskless, frontline, or dispersed workforce.
 They may be those displaced and working remotely due to COVID-19.

 - What are some best practices for communicating with a mobile workforce?
 You have to meet your employees where they are, which for this workforce isn’t behind a desk.
 Mobile phones and mobile apps have become a great tool for the mobile workforce because we are already so accustomed to getting information on our smartphones.
-We always recommend crafting communication best suited to the medium, which includes shorter pieces of written copy, more video and audio messages, localizing of messaging by enabling executive and field or line manager communications.
+We always recommend crafting communication best suited to the medium, which includes shorter pieces of written copy, more video and audio messages, localizing of messaging by enabling executive and field or line manager comms.

 Comments are closed.